Woltvint/uu-secret-manager/README.md

 ### Add a Secret

 Add a new secret to the encrypted store.
 You can optionally provide a custom name for the placeholder, otherwise a UUID will be auto-generated.
-The secrets file will be created in the root of your git repository as `repo-secret-manager.json`.
+The secrets file will be created in the root of your git repository as `repo-secret-manager.vault`.

 **Syntax:**
 - `add <secret>` - Add secret with auto-generated UUID placeholder (backward compatible)